 There is no single definition of a Non-Cooperative State or Territory for tax purposes (NCST).
-To date, there are several lists, indexes and rankings developed by certain civil society organisations (e.g., the NGOs Oxfam and Tax Justice Network) or public authorities (e.g., the European Union and French lists of NCSTs, the OECD list, the IMF list of offshore financial centres, etc.) that meet different criteria.
+To date, there are several lists, indexes and rankings developed by certain civil society organisations (e.g., the NGOs Oxfam and Tax Justice Network or the EU Tax Observatory) or public authorities (e.g., the European Union and French lists of NCSTs, the OECD list, the IMF list of offshore financial centres, etc.) that meet different criteria.